mobilecoinfoundation/mcips/consensus.md

-# RFC policy - Consensus
+# MCIP policy - Consensus

 There are no additional requirements for consensus team systems beyond those in the top-level README, though that may change.